 A 4-point inspection is a focused evaluation of four specific systems in your home — roofing, electrical, plumbing, and HVAC — that is required for certain homes (most often age-based) by your insurance company in the state of Florida to determine whether those systems are in acceptable condition for coverage.
 It is not a general home inspection.
 It is a targeted, insurance-driven assessment that documents the age, type, condition, and material of each system, supported by photographs, and submitted to your insurer as part of the underwriting process.

 If you own a home in Florida and have been asked for a 4-point inspection, it is because your insurance company wants to understand the risk they are taking on before issuing or renewing your policy.
 The inspection exists entirely for their benefit — it tells them whether the four systems most likely to generate costly claims are in working order, or whether there are conditions present that they are not willing to insure.
 That is the full scope of what this inspection does.
 It answers the insurance company’s questions about four systems and nothing else.
+Approximately 73% of all housing units in Lee County are over 20 years old and would require a 4-point inspection when changing insurance companies or shopping around, that’s roughly 3 out of every 4 homes in Cape Coral, Fort Myers, North Fort Myers and surrounding areas.
+This average is about the same all for of Southwest Florida including Collier and Charlotte Counties.

 Who Can Perform the Inspection